pawelgrzybek/pawelgrzybek.com/content/posts/2021-05-05-all-you-need-to-know-to-move-from-commonjs-to-ecmascript-modules-esm-in-node-js.md

 ## The best time to embrace ESM is now

-I hope this article helped you out to understand the differences between CommonJS and ECMAScript modules in Node.js.
+I hope this article helped you to understand the differences between CommonJS and ECMAScript modules in Node.js.
 I'm looking forward to the times where we won't have to care about these differences anymore.
 The whole ecosystem will work accordingly to the ECMAScript specification regardless of the runtime (either client or server).
-If you haven't already, I would highly recommend you jumping on the ESM camp now and contribute to the consistent and unified JavaScript ecosystem.
+If you haven't already, I would highly recommend you jump on the ESM camp now and contribute to the consistent and unified JavaScript ecosystem.

-I enjoyed writing it down for you!
+I enjoyed writing this down for you!
 If you found it helpful, "hit that like button and don't forget to subscribe…".
 Nah, I'm just joking.
 Share it with your friend — this will mean the world to me!
 Thanks, and until next time, stay curious 👋